 Yard & Food Waste

 Historically yard waste (leaves, brush, branches, etc.) has been burned in rural areas in order to remove it from the grounds.
 However, burning yard waste (although seemingly all natural substances) has negative effects on the air we breathe, our lakes and the environment as a whole.
-To learn more about the effects of open burning and to find alternatives follow this link.
+To learn more about the effects of open burning and to find alternatives visit the Before You Burn page.

 Composting with Worms